 “We value everyone” sums up the culture of Talbot’s perfectly.
 Boys in the house are supported and cared for in as close to a home environment as we are able to create.
 They are therefore free to flourish and be everything that they can be.

 Our doors are always open to the boys and we see them as an extension of our family.
 Whilst being proud of all their achievements, whether it’s playing in their first concert, or representing their country, we love it most when we see them developing into fine young men that demonstrate the characteristics of the house; shouldering responsibility, pursuing challenge and being an inspiration to those around them.

 Matt Gracie, Housemaster

-We have wonderful matrons, Mrs Kate Larson and Mrs Linda Leicester, who combine their wealth of expertise and experience with a motherly touch and work closely with our cleaners and handyman.
+We have wonderful matrons, Mrs Kate Larson, Mrs Vanessa Hakesely and Mrs Mary Garnham, who combine their wealth of expertise and experience with a motherly touch and work closely with our cleaners and handyman.